 For Latex Files, when submitting your article please ensure to upload all relevant manuscript files including:

 Figures should be included in the provided pdf.
 In case of acceptance, our Production Office might require high resolution files of the figures included in the manuscript in eps, jpg or tif format.
 In order to be able to upload more than one figure at a time, save the figures (labeled in order of appearance in the manuscript) in a zip file, and upload them as ‘Supplementary Material Presentation’.

 To facilitate the review process, please include a Word Count at the beginning of your manuscript, one option is teXcount which also has an online interface.

 During the Interactive Review, authors are encouraged to upload versions using ‘Track Changes’.
 Editors and Reviewers can only download the PDF file of the submitted manuscript .

 CrossMark is a multi-publisher initiative to provide a standard way for readers to locate the current version of a piece of content.
 By applying the CrossMark logo Frontiers is committing to maintaining the content it publishes and to alerting readers to changes if and when they occur.
 Clicking on the CrossMark logo will tell you the current status of a document and may also give you additional publication record information about the document.

 Rebuttals may be submitted in response to Commentaries; our limit in place is one commentary and one response.
-Rebuttals should be submitted as General Commentary articles and the title should have the following format: "Response to: Commentary: Title of the original article".
+Rebuttals should be submitted as General Commentary articles and the title should have the following format: "Response: Commentary: Title of original article".

-For book Reviews, you must provide the full book details at the beginning of the article in this format: "A book review on: Full book reference"
+The title of a book review needs to follow the format "Book Review: Title of book".
+For book Reviews, you must also provide the full book details at the beginning of the article in this format: "Book Review: Full book reference"